-murder is unparalleled even in the bloody history of British rule in India.
+Imperialist justice has condenned 172 men to death in Imperialist justice has condenined 172 men to death in India.
+A year ago, 228 men were put on trial charged with participation in a riot which resulted in the burning down of the police station at Chauri Chaura and the killing of 22 policemen.
+One hundred and seventy-two men are to be executed in revenge for the death of 22 policemen who fell while defending "law and order".
+The atrocity of this tegal International Press Correspondence murder is unparalleled even in the bloody history of British rule in India.
 172 Indian peasants are going to be hanged while the curtain is hardly down upon the bloody drama of the Mopla Massacre, and while brutal repression has not yet succeeded in quelling the rebellion of the Sikh peasants.
 The revolt of the colonial masses has attained such dangerous proportions that Imperialism has inaugurated a veritable reign of terror to maintain its position.

 Since 1919 India has been a scene of mass murder and brutal repression.
 Beginning at Amritsar, British Imperialism has gone on making free use of tanks, bombing-planes, machineguns, and bayonets in order to drown the rebellious people in rivers of blood.
 The jails of the country contain more than 30,000 men and women arrested and sentenced to various terms of imprisonment for taking part in the nationalist movement.
-6,689 poor peasants of Malabar (Mophias) are undergoing penal servitude.
+6,689 poor peasants of Malabar (Mophlas) are undergoing penal servitude.
 Five of them have been hanged and 70 suffocated to death.
-5,600 Sikh peasants of the Punjab are lying in jail, beaten and maitreated. 'to add to this inglorious record another 172 men are to be sent to the gallows.
+5,600 Sikh peasants of the Punjab are lying in jail, beaten and maltreated.
+'Io add to this inglorious record another 172 men are to be sent to the gallows.
 The great majority of these condemned men belong to the poor peasantry which was driven to revolt under the unbearable burden of war taxation and unprecedentedly high prices.
 The revolt was directed simultaneously against the native landlords and foreign government, both of which jointly suck the blood of the peasantry.
 The revolt was expressed in the form of huge mass demonstrations under nationalist slogans and direction.
 These demonstrations were peaceful, since the leaders of the nationalist movement are petty bourgeois pacifists believing in the cult of non-violence.
 But Imperialism would not suffer even a peaceful demonstration of the unarmed masses.
 A procession of about 3,000 people was fired upon from the police station of Chauri Chaura which it was passing towards the near-by market in order to picket the sale of foreign cloth.
 This act of provocation infuriated the peaceful demonstrators who attacked the police station, all the inmates of which were killed in the affray.
 The casualties on the side of the insurgents was never disclosed; but the result of firing volleys upon a crowd of 3,000 can be easily imagined.
-The fury quickly spread in the surrounding districts and developed into a dangerous agrarian uprising, which was suppressed by military forces rushed The number of those perishing at the merciless to the spot. hand of "law and order" is not known.
+The fury quickly spread in the surrounding districts and developed into a dangerous agrarian uprising which was suppressed by military forces rushed to the spot.
+The number of those perishing at the merciless hand of "law and order" is not known.
 Upon the suppression of the revolt a considerable number of men were arrested, 228 of whom were sent up for trial under the charge of "murder and arson".
-The trial has ended by condemning 172 of the accused to death.
+The triat has ended by condemning 172 of the accused to death.